-Anyway, this house is what we call a dark tourism site, so respect the local rules: do not touch anything nor take photos inside the house.
+This house is what we call a dark tourism site, so respect the local rules: do not touch anything nor take photos inside the house.

 What else is there to see?
 Other diaries she wrote, family pictures, videos, and their story in the secret annex.

 Pro tips: Buy your ticket in advance to avoid missing the day you planned.
-The Anne Frank House is jam-packed continuously with tourists.
+The Anne Frank House is continuously jam-packed with tourists.
 Also, they only sell tickets online and up to two months in advance.

 The monument remembers the persecuted gays and lesbians around the world, it celebrates their freedom in the country, and it calls for vigilance in the future so that the world becomes a better place.

 Both of them are worth seeing, by the way.
 The church and the monument.

 These 9 streets have a bunch of antique stores and pleasant cafes.
 Highly touristic area, but still worth taking a look.
 And who knows, shop a little.
 At least for a warm cup of coffee.

-The Houseboat Museum is quite affordable (4.5 euros), and this is a way to learn about Amsterdam peculiar residence style: a houseboat.
+The Houseboat Museum is quite affordable (€4.5), and this is also a way to learn about Amsterdam peculiar residence style: a houseboat.
 Here you can see how it works and everything.
 Very interesting!